JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-05-design-concepts-for-nutanix-flow-network-security.md

 Secure Application policies create a configurable border around a specific application, called the target group, defined by **AppType** and **AppTier**.
 You can insulate this target group from all other sources and destinations, then use safe lists to create exceptions to the default deny behavior of the policy, allowing traffic from and to external sources and destinations.
 These sources and destinations are defined by a category or by network IP address.

 The default setting for an App Policy will restrict the inbound access to subnet or category and allow everything outbound.
-Another point worth noting is that you are able to restrict the VMs within the AppTier from talking to each other should this be required for your specific policy.
+You are able to restrict the VMs within the **AppTier** from talking to each other should this be required.

-The below example shows an inbound access control based on either Source IP or category and an outbound access control of allow all.
-You can also see that the Citrix Licensing VMs within the AppTier are unable to talk to each other, however the Citrix StoreFront VMs are able to communicate with each other as this is required for them to function correctly.
+The below example shows an inbound access control based on either **Source IP** or **category** and an outbound access control of **allow all**.

 ![Application Policy: Outbound Allow All](../images/bp-2125-securing-citrix-virtual-apps-and-desktops-with-nutanix-flow_image04.png "Application Policy: Outbound Allow All")

-In most cases, start with application policies, using Whitelist Only on the inbound and Allow All on the outbound.
+In most cases, start with application policies, using **Whitelist Only** on the **inbound** and **Allow All** on the **outbound**.

-Application policy behavior is configurable on both the inbound and outbound sides.
-Using the allowlist setting on both sides provides more traffic control but requires more configuration.
+Application policy behavior is configurable on both the **inbound** and **outbound** sides.
+Using the allowlist setting on both sides provides more traffic control, but requires more configuration.

-The below example shows an inbound access control based on either Source IP or category and an outbound access control of destination IP for Citrix Licensing and category for Citrix StoreFront.
-As in the previous example, the Citrix Licensing VMs within the AppTier are unable to talk to each other, however the Citrix StoreFront VMs are able to communicate with each other as this is required for them to function correctly.
+The below example shows an inbound access control based on either **Source IP** or **category** and an outbound access control of **destination IP** for *Citrix Licensing* and **category** for *Citrix StoreFront*.

 ![Application Policy: Outbound Allow List](../images/bp-2125-securing-citrix-virtual-apps-and-desktops-with-nutanix-flow_image05.png "Application Policy: Outbound Allow List")

+For both examples above, the ***Citrix Licensing*** VMs within the ***Citrix Licencing* AppTier** are unable to talk to each other, however the ***Citrix StoreFront*** VMs are able to communicate with each other as this is required for them to function correctly.

 ### Isolate Environments (Isolation Policy)

 Use isolation policies only when you need to block two groups from communicating without any exceptions.
 Isolation policies are evaluated before application policies, so you can combine these two policy types, and you can also use isolation policies to create a boundary that no application policy can bypass.

-For example, create an application policy for Finance worker VMs and another application policy for HR worker VMs.
-At this point, you could configure Finance and HR to talk to each other.
-However, if you combine these application policies with an isolated environment policy that separates Finance from HR, these VMs are totally isolated regardless of any application-specific rules.
+For example, using an application policy for **Finance worker** VMs and another application policy for **HR worker** VMs would allow a configuration to ensure Finance and HR can communicate with each other.
+However, if you combine these application policies with an isolated environment policy that separates Finance from HR, these VMs are totally isolated *regardless* of any application-specific rules.

-The below example shows an inbound access control based on either Source IP or category and an outbound access control of allow all.
-You can also see that the Finance workers can communicate with each other within the AppTier, likewise for the HR workers.
-What can be seen is that there is an isolation policy in place that prevents any Finance workers communicating with the HR workers.
+The below example outlines an inbound access control based on either **Source IP** or **category** and an outbound access control of **allow all**. **Finance workers** can communicate with each other within the **AppTier**, likewise for the **HR workers**.
+However, an isolation policy has been defined which prevents any **Finance workers** communicating with the **HR workers** ensuring isolation between discreet workload types.

 ![Application Policy: Outbound Allow List](../images/bp-2125-securing-citrix-virtual-apps-and-desktops-with-nutanix-flow_image05_1.png "Application Policy: Outbound Allow List")